confidential-computing/governance/project-progression-template.md

 10. What does this project do?
 - 280 char summary:
 - Extended answer:
+11. Describe the [Trusted Computing Base (TCB)](https://en.wikipedia.org/wiki/Trusted_computing_base) of the project.
+If the project supports multiple environments please describe each TCB.
+Also identify if dependencies of other project (both CCC or non-CCC) TCBs are taken.
-11. What proprietary dependencies does this project have, if any?
+12. What proprietary dependencies does this project have, if any?
 For example, it is an open source library that is used on a proprietary platform.
 ### Project Fit
 12. What problem is this project solving, and how does that advance the CCC’s mission?
 For reference, the mission statement is: Confidential Computing is the protection of data in use by performing computation in a hardware-based Trusted Execution Environment.
 [Mission Statement](README.md)
 - 280 char summary: